AndrewNow/Eight-Branches/content/blog/everything-you-should-know-about-traditional-chinese-medicine/index.md

 TCM is a complete medical system and is composed of many modalities such as:

-* T﻿ongue and Pulse Diagnosis
+* Tongue and Pulse Diagnosis
-* A﻿cupuncture
+* Acupuncture
-* A﻿cupressure Massage
+* Acupressure Massage
-* F﻿ire Cupping
+* Fire Cupping
-* G﻿ua Sha
+* Gua Sha
-* H﻿erbal Medicine
+* Herbal Medicine
-* M﻿oxibustion
+* Moxibustion
-* T﻿ai Chi / Qi Gong
+* Tai Chi / Qi Gong

 # T﻿raditional Chinese Medicine Today